2025 Procurement Review: Protests

 In NAICS Appeal of ARMADA, Ltd., where the principal purpose of the contract was to obtain assistance with Personnel Security, which, according to the OHA, was best described as involving administrative support services, the Contracting Officer's choice of NAICS 561110 ("Office Administrative Services") was preferable to any of the appellant's suggestions, including NAICS 561611 ("Investigation and Personal Background Check Services").

-This website links to resources on the web concerning government contracting.
-It is not intended to provide legal advice.
-Moreover, I do not vouch for the completeness, currency, or accuracy of the sites to which it links.
-If you have comments, suggestions for new links, or corrections, please email me
+This website is an informational reference providing links to resources on the web concerning developments in federal government contracting.
+Although I am a practicing attorney in the area of federal contracting, this website does not offer legal advice, and I do not vouch for the completeness, currency, or accuracy of the sites to which it links.
+If you have comments, suggestions, corrections, or requests for assistance or advice, please email Stan Hinton or call (720) 772-1754.
+Law practice strictly limited to federal government contracts. .